Randomness for Free: Conclusion

 \section{Conclusion}

-In this work we have presented a precise characterization for classes of games where randomization can be obtained for free in transitions and in strategies.
+In this work we have presented a precise characterization for classes of games where randomization can be obtained for free in transition functions and in strategies.
 As a consequence of our characterization we obtain new undecidability results.
-The other impact of our characterization is as follows: for the class of games where randomization is free in transition, future algorithmic and complexity analysis can focus on the simpler class of deterministic games; and for the class of games where randomization is free in strategies, future analysis of such games can focus on the simpler class of deterministic strategies.
-Thus our results will be useful tools for simpler analysis techniques in the study of games.
+The other impact of our characterization is as follows: for the class of games where randomization is free in transition function, future algorithmic and complexity analysis can focus on the simpler class of deterministic games; and for the class of games where randomization is free in strategies, future analysis of such games can focus on the simpler class of pure strategies.
+Thus our results will be useful tools for simpler analysis techniques in the study of games, as already demonstrated in~\cite{CCHRS11,CC14,CCT13,CD14,GO14,GS14}.